 He is currently VP of Engineering at Shopify.

 I’m all for recruiting software engineers of all levels.
-Some companies only hire senior engineers, and they don’t tend to have a system in place to work effectively with interns or junior developers early in their career.
+Some companies only hire senior engineers, and they tend not to have the system in place to support the creation of an internship program or working with junior engineers early in their career.
 I barely look at the employees' backgrounds; I only care about their competence.

 Many aspects contribute to the difference between a senior developer and a junior developer.